 Ian C. Grady

-Vice President (he/him)
+Vice President

-Ian has served as a Director of Public Affairs for a publicly traded tech company and as a communications and public policy consultant.
-Ian has worked with clients including the Colorado Health Foundation, Equality California, Friends of Katahdin Woods & Waters, Friends of the Mariana Trench, the Maine League of Conservation Voters Action Fund, and Safe Voices.
+He will always be especially proud of his role in Maine’s groundbreaking freedom-to-marry efforts, culminating in the 2012 ballot victory which was the nation’s first-ever win on a proactive freedom-to-marry ballot measure.
+Ian has served as a director of public affairs for a publicly traded tech company and as a communications and public policy consultant.
+At Wonder and beyond, Ian has worked with clients including the Colorado Health Foundation, Equality California, Friends of Katahdin Woods & Waters, Friends of the Mariana Trench, the Maine League of Conservation Voters Action Fund, and Safe Voices.

 Ian grew up in a small town in coastal Maine, which instilled in him an enormous love of the outdoors and a deep respect for our environment, particularly our oceans.
-Ian is a graduate of Emerson College and earned a J.D. from the UCLA School of Law — his legal background is an asset to his understanding of the intersection of communications, advocacy, and the law.
+Ian is a graduate of Emerson College and holds a J.D. from the UCLA School of Law — his legal background is an asset to his understanding of the intersection of communications, advocacy, and the law.

 He lives with his husband in Los Angeles, and spends time on the other coast, in Maine, where he is restoring a coastal cottage with his brother.